bugmaker2/communication-system-simulation/README.md

 ## Support

-A new version of MATLAB is recommended
+A updated version of MATLAB is recommended

 Support software has not been uploaded yet